Tools

 Command Rewrite

-The bash.rewrite template rewrites every Bash tool command before execution.
-The template receives {{ .Command }} (the original command) and sprig functions.
-Empty = no rewrite.
+bash.rewrite rewrites every Bash command before execution.
+The template receives {{ .Command }} and sprig functions.

 bash: